nelson-t/login/README.md

 # login
-A complete Java Swing login and authentication application (Users, Roles, Rescources and Actions).
+A complete Java Swing login and authentication application (Users, Roles, Resources and Actions).